 Interestingly, the Act covers a very wide range for the term workplace and introduces the concept of an “extended workplace.”

-The Act explains that apart from the office of the employer or employee, any place that is visited by the employee during the course of his/her employment, will also constitute a workplace.
+The sexual harassment law or PoSH Act explains that apart from the office of the employer or employee, any place that is visited by the employee during the course of his/her employment, will also constitute a workplace and thus will be considered for cases of workplace harassment.
 It extends beyond this, and includes any transportation provided by the employer for the purpose of commuting to and from the place of employment too.
-Thus, an official event in a social setting, that is endorsed or financed by the employer, will also be deemed a workplace under the POSH Law.
+Thus, an official event in a social setting, that is endorsed or financed by the employer, will also be deemed a workplace under the Indian sexual harassment act or the POSH Law.

 4) Definition of an “Aggrieved Woman”

-The Act takes a wide view of an “aggrieved woman” and specifies that a woman who has been subjected to sexual harassment may of any age, whether employed or not.
+The Sexual harassment Law takes a wide view of an “aggrieved woman” and specifies that a woman who has been subjected to sexual harassment may of any age, whether employed or not.

 Thus, it is very clear that the woman must not have to be an employee, she can even be a customer or a visitor who feels sexually harassed at any workplace, and therefore, can seek protection under POSH Law.